-Example cont'd: Each effect of the fetish has its own Attribute.
-The anti-nightmare effect has a Range of Self, an Area of Effect of Self and a Duration of "No Duration."
-The monster defense effect of the fetish has a Range of 10' (sufficient in size to accommodate the bed), an Area of Effect of 10' radius (same) and a Duration of 1 day (because 1 hour would not be sufficient; in addition, the monster gets a save to resist the effects of the fetish and if the monster fails, the fetish has the desired effect).
+Example cont'd: Each effect of the fetish has its own Attributes.
+The anti-nightmare effect has a Range of Self, an Area of Effect of Self and a Duration of 1 hour per rank.
+The monster defense effect of the fetish has a Range of 10' (sufficient in size to accommodate the bed), an Area of Effect of 10' radius (same) and a Duration of 1 hour per rank (because 1 hour would not be sufficient; in addition, the monster gets a RR to resist the effects of the fetish and if the monster fails, the fetish has the desired effect).